-An attractive lawn can set off your garden perfectly, but in spring most are in a sorry state.
+An attractive lawn can set off your garden perfectly, but in early spring most are in a sorry state.
 Never-ending downpours, cold weather and lack of maintenance over the past few months have left many looking tired and scruffy.

 Don’t give up on it yet.
 Spend a few hours giving your lawn some attention and you’ll be rewarded with a healthy emerald sward that will look fantastic throughout the season.
 Read on to find out about looking after your lawn.

 When to start mowing your lawn

 Give your lawn its first spring mow in March or early April, once the grass has had new growth for a few weeks.
 Mow when the grass is dry and not frosty.

 The first mow of spring